santiaguero91/hanok/README.md

 # Hanock Club

-Proyect developer of a Web Page for a
+Proyect developed of a Web Page for a
 Foreign Language Institute.